Flash drives are available at the LCC Bookstore. Although you may save your work on the LCC student server, you should always make a backup copy.

 You may be required to pay for repairs to computer-related material, equipment, hardware, software and/or facilities.

-Disciplinary action is in accordance with Lower Columbia Student Conduct Code, Section 601.4.
+Disciplinary action is in accordance with Lower Columbia College's Code of Student Conduct.

 Civil and criminal action are under Washington or Federal Law.